mdavids/rfc/content/draft-davids-forsalereg-16.md

 Some registrars and other parties offer brokerage services between domain name holders and interested buyers.
-Such services are of limited value when the domain name is not available for purchase, but they may be beneficial for domain names that are clearly being offered for sale.
+Such services are of limited value when the domain name is not available for purchase, but they may be beneficial for domain names that are explicitly marked as for sale.

 This specification defines a simple method to ascertain whether a domain name, although registered, is available for purchase.
 It enables a domain name holder to